lenkie-code/lenkie-data-analysis-assessment/README.md

 #### Loan Columns
 - Loan Origination Date: The [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) date on which the loan was issued to the customer
-- Fee: The loan fee
+- Fee Percentage: The fee percentage on the loan

 #### Repayment Columns
 - Repayment Id: A unique identifier of a repayment that is either paid | pending | overdue
-- Repayment Amount: The repayment amount, includes the loan fee
+- Repayment Amount (GBP) (Principal): The repayment amount, includes the loan fee
 - Principal Repaid: The repayment amount, exclusive of the fee
 - Due Date: The date the repayment was / is due
 - Payment Date: the date the repayment was made